microsoft/VSExtensibility/New_Extensibility_Model/new-concepts/project/Tutorial.md

         .QueryAsync(cancellationToken);
 ```

-## Enumerating source files with additional information in a project/solution folder
+## Enumerating source files with additional information in a project

 Here is an example enumerating all .xaml files in a project and its code generator: